-- Disseminate an Annual Security and Fire Safety Report to employees and students by every October 1st containing the last 3 years of crime and fire statistics, and safety and security policies, procedures, and programs;
+- Disseminate an Annual Security and Fire Safety Report to employees and students by every Oct.
+1 containing the last three years of crime and fire statistics, and safety as well as security-related policies, procedures, and programs;

-- Identify mandatory crime reporters, called Campus Security Authorities or CSAs;
+- Identify and train mandatory crime reporters, called Campus Security Authorities (CSAs);

-- Provide alerts to the campus community when there are imminent, serious or continuing threats to the health and safety of students or employees (UIS ALERTs and [URGENT] Public Safety Advisory emails);
+- Issue timely warnings to the campus community when there are imminent, serious or continuing threats to the health and safety of students or employees;

-- Make available a daily crime and fire log for public viewing; and
+- Maintain and make available a daily crime and fire log for public viewing; and

 - Provide rights and options to survivors of Violence Against Women Act offenses (dating violence, domestic violence, sexual assault, and stalking)